Jimmy-Vu/vincent-and-icarus/README.md

 #### Features
 - [x] 1.
 User can see the home page
-- [ ] 2.
-User can access and see the 'Get Started' page
+- [x] 2.
+User can access the 'Get Started' page to fill out a questionnaire
+- [ ] 3.
+User can receive personalized text messages

 ## Stretch Features